daminals/StarStruck/README.md

 # StarStruck🚀

-> :warning: If StarStruck loses money it's because its a Scorpio ♏️
+> If StarStruck loses money it's because its a Scorpio ♏️

 A Crypto Wallet with an Astrology-Based Investment Algorithm